ubccr/hpc-toolset-tutorial/docs/docker_tips.md

 If the error persists, try:
 `export DOCKER_HOST=127.0.0.1`
 NOTE: this is only necessary on some systems so don't use it if the previous command works

+**Sometimes restarting your operating system is the only solution.**

 ### Docker Troubleshooting
 Linux: https://docs.docker.com/engine/install/linux-postinstall/